How Window Tinting Works

 The majority of the time, a qualified window tinting installer can easily work around most window treatments.
-In the event a window treatment restricts an installation, this instance should be discussed with the customer at the time of the estimate.
+In the event a window treatment restricts an installation, this instance will be discussed with the customer at the time of the free estimate.

 Can window from be installed on the outside of the window?